ZacharyJia/vala-win/README.md

 4. Extract the vala source tarball into this repository.
 Therefore all files in this repository will be in the root directory of Vala's source.
 5. Create a `build` directory and generate cmake files: `mkdir build && cd build && cmake ..`
 6. Build using cmake (`cmake --build . --config Release`), or open the `sln` file with visual studio for manually building.

+### Known Issue(s):
+Currently the `valac` cannot find the built-in vapi files autmatically, since its location is set in the `config.h`(the `PACKAGE_DATADIR` macro) when compile.
+Now we leave it empty and you can use `valac --vapidir=[vapi files dir] example.vala` to specify it manually.
+If you are using [meson](https://github.com/mesonbuild/meson) for building your Vala project, you can set a environmnet variable named `VALAFLAGS`, whose value shoudl be `--vapidir=[vapi files dir]`, and meson will use it automatically.

+If you have any solutions to the issue(s), PR or Issue is welcomed.